 What would a 10/10 look like in each area?

-What would meaningful progress look like in the next month?
+What would good progress look like in one month?